SDP-SPIII-2020/sample-code/README.md

 ### Credits

-I forget where most of these examples came from (unless they are credited above) so I'll just list some of the people I've collaborated with or who have provided sample code; apologies to anyone I've forgotten.
+I have forgotten where most of these examples came from (unless they are credited) so I'll just list some of the people I've collaborated with or who have provided sample code; apologies to anyone I've forgotten.

-+ ...
++ TBC